aikeymouse/read4you_chrome/tests/README.md

 ## Notes

-- Tests use the real Google TTS API (no mocking)
+- Tests use sample documents from the `test-data/` folder via GitHub raw URLs
 - Extension loads from `../src` directory
 - All tests run sequentially to avoid conflicts
 - Tests open side panel in a new tab for easier automation
+- No external dependencies on Wikipedia or other third-party sites